2023 IBSA World Games: Showdown

 The showdown tournament at the 2023 Games consisted of men's, women's and team competitions.
 The men's final was won by Deniss Ovsjaņņikovs of Latvia who beat Poland's Krystian Kisiel 3 sets to 1.
 The bronze was taken by Adrian Sloninka of Poland after beating Belgium's Christoff Eilers 3 sets to 2.
 The women's final saw Elzbieta Mielczarek of Poland play Finland's Hanna Vilmi with Mielczarek winning 3 sets to nil.
 The bronze medal match saw two Italians face off.
 Graziana Mauro won 3 sets to nil against Sonia Tranchina to secure the medal.
 The team event continued Poland's domination who beat Italy in the final.
 Finland beat Latvia to take the bronze medal.

 Tennis

-A total of 11 gold medals in tennis were available at the Games across genders and classifications.
+A total of 11 gold medals in blind and low vision tennis were available at the Games across genders and classifications.
 There were single competitions for men and women in B1, B2, B3 and B4/5, as well as B2/4 men's and women's doubles.
 Additionally, there was a B1 mixed doubles.

 Australian players dominated to the Games, taking 5 of the 11 available gold medals and another two bronze and silver medals.
 Among these was Arato Katsuda-Green, who took silver in the B2/4 men's doubles and bronze in the B4/5 men's singles and turned 12 over the course of the Games.

 British tennis players took 11 medals in total, including 2 golds.